-- Personnel -The following appraisers are responsible for estimating the market value of residential property: - San Saba CAD appraisers - Data An individualized set of data characteristics for each residential dwelling and multiple family units in this district are collected in the field and data entered into the computer.
+- Personnel -The following appraisers are responsible for estimating the market value of residential property: - San Saba CAD appraisers for 2025 and Pritchard and Abbott for 2026. - Data An individualized set of data characteristics for each residential dwelling and multiple family units in this district are collected in the field and data entered into the computer.
 The property characteristic data drives the application of computer-assisted mass appraisal (CAMA) under the Cost, Market, and Income Approaches to property valuation.